 - You are in IT and implementing known operating processes

-- The teams required to build it are not aligned and don’t work together well.
+- The teams building it are not aligned and don’t work together well.

 Of course, in most cases, the details of functionality are rarely known well in advance.
 But what about the value of a product or service?
 In times of innovation and new products, value is not yet known.
 It is not clear if the product or service is even viable in the marketplace.
 This is where the techniques of the MVP are most helpful.

-But in more established companies, there should already be a good idea about the viability of the product or service and the value of an advance.
+But in more established companies, there should already be a good idea about the viability of the product or service and the value that an additional feature will provide.
 You do not need the experimental approach of the MVP.
-This is what the Minimum Business Increment (MBI) addresses.
+This is the situation the Minimum Business Increment (MBI) addresses.